lmc2179/bayesian_bootstrap/README.md

 `bayesian_bootstrap` is a package for Bayesian bootstrapping in Python.
 For an overview of the Bayesian bootstrap, I highly recommend reading [Rasmus Bååth's writeup](http://www.sumsar.net/blog/2015/04/the-non-parametric-bootstrap-as-a-bayesian-model/).
 This Python package is similar to his [R package](http://www.sumsar.net/blog/2016/02/bayesboot-an-r-package/).

+This README contains some examples, below.
+For the documentation of the package's API, see the [docs](http://htmlpreview.github.io/?https://github.com/lmc2179/bayesian_bootstrap/blob/master/docs/bootstrap_documentation.html).

 # Example: Estimating the mean

 ```